Seatis/my-teaching-materials/preparation/command-line/README.md

 Nowdays most of the people thinks noone use CLI, except the hackers in movies. http://hackertyper.com/
-But the truth is, they are underrestimate this hidden power...
+But the truth is, they underrestimate this hidden power...

 ## Monday
 | Title             | Duration |